maryash/maryash.github.io/135/syllabus_135.md

 The prerequisite is CSCI 127 or instructor’s permission.
 At the very least, you should have written, compiled, and run a greater than one page long program containing iteration `while`, `for` and selection `if` statements.
 CSCI 136 is a co-requisite, and you will receive a 0 in 135 if you don’t take 136.
 If you have already passed 136, you must contact me before the 2nd class, so that you can be added to a BlackBoard section and your work can be graded.

 TEXT
-Same as CSCI 135: Cay Horstmann, **Brief C++**, 3rd Edition eText/loose-leaf bundle.
-Purchase at the negotiated discounted price of $47.95 through this direct-to-student page:  [https://www.wiley.com/WileyCDA/Section/id-830954.html](https://www.wiley.com/WileyCDA/Section/id-830954.html)
+Same as CSCI 135: Cay Horstmann, **Brief C++**, 3rd Edition eText only or eText/loose-leaf bundle.
+Purchase at the negotiated discounted price through this direct-to-student page:  [https://www.wiley.com/WileyCDA/Section/id-830954.html](https://www.wiley.com/WileyCDA/Section/id-830954.html) – do not buy from Amazon or Kindle store – you will not get access to the necessary interactive material!
-This is a new text – different from the previous semester.
-It is also better and less expensive.
-The eText portion contains useful interactive features.

 [MAIN COURSE PAGE](2018_fall.html){:target="_blank"}
 You should check this page regularly, since **all** class materials will be gradually posted here.

 TUTORING
-There are dedicated computer labs for this course (HUNTER NORTH 1001C, 1000E, and 1000B) staffed with tutors, who are there to help you.
+There are dedicated computer labs for this course (HUNTER NORTH 1001B and 1001C) staffed with tutors, who are there to help you.
 Please take advantage of it.
-You can ask for help with labs, projects, and general course material
+You can ask for help with labs, projects, and general course material.
-Monday through Fridays from 9:30 AM to 9:30 PM

 QUESTIONS
 Ask many in lecture!
 Outside of lecture go to the tutoring labs.
 The department hired additional tutors especially for students taking this course.
 Email the instructor of your CSCI 136 section with any programming questions that tutors cannot answer.
 The beginning of each 136 lab is also devoted to answering questions.
 All emails to instructors must start with your full name, day and time of your 136 section, and name of your 136 instructor.